 San Diego Zoo Hours

-Right now with the zoo operating at limited capacity, the best times to go are when it opens in the morning and after lunch in the afternoon during weekdays.
-Early mornings and evenings are the best times on October weekends.
-Kids ages 11 and under go free to the San Diego Zoo in October so attendance is higher than normal.
-The busiest times are roughly between about 11 a.m.–1p.m.
+The best times to go are when it opens in the morning and after lunch in the afternoon during weekdays.
+The busiest times are roughly between about 11 a.m.–1 p.m.

 San Diego Zoo Parking

 San Diego Zoo parking is free.
-The lot is large so take a photo of the animal section your car is in to avoid forgetting in the excitement of being there.
+You’ll see tall poles with animal plaques on them that are meant for you to remember the section you’re in.
+The lot is large, so take a photo of the animal section your car is in to avoid forgetting where you parked.
+Trust me, in the excitement of being there, this happens!

 Prepare for Sun and Walking

-The upshot of the zoo also being a botanical garden is that some areas are shaded but not all are.
+The upshot of the Zoo also being a botanical garden is that some areas are shaded, but not all are.
 That being said, no matter the weather or season, arrive wearing sunscreen.
 Bring a hat, sunglasses, and extra sunscreen.
+You can get sunburned in December fog here in San Diego.

 View the San Diego Zoo Map on the App

-Download the San Diego Zoo app which also has a GPS enabled map.
-This enables you to go paperless which is in line with the zoo’s mission to reduce waste by avoiding the paper map that most guests usually take.
-The Children’s Zoo is currently closed for renovation but there is plenty to see otherwise.
+Download the San Diego Zoo app (see why we like it), which also has a GPS-enabled map.
+The app allows you to go paperless, which is in line with the Zoo’s mission to reduce waste, by avoiding the paper map that most guests usually take from a bookshelf near the entrance.

 Rentals for Lockers, Strollers, and More

-A variety of rentals are on offer including strollers (single and double), quarter-operated lockers, wheelchairs, and motorized wheelchairs.
-You can also store luggage that won’t fit into lockers at $15 per piece.
+Various rentals are on offer, including strollers (single and double), quarter-operated lockers, wheelchairs, and motorized wheelchairs.
+You can also store luggage that won’t fit into lockers.
 All are available at Front Street Rentals near the entrance.

 1. Look at the Schedule Before You Go